Post

 Desktop View DHT22 connection to a Raspberry Pi 4

-I prefer to use the 3.3V for the DHT22, and yet it will work perfectly with 5V as well.
+I prefer to use the 3.3V for the DHT22 (works perfectly with 5V as well).

 In the RPi Official web you can find the original GPIO schema.
 You can always go to the terminal and check with: